vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/ru/config/theme/basic.md

 - Git-based features will not be enabled, including contributors, automatic creating date and last update time (Calling Git binary and making file IO causes high time consumption)
 - The structured sidebar will only be generated when the application starts, and will not be updated subsequently (Sidebar sorting and indexing depends on every page frontmatter, any change in Markdown content will trigger recalculation, so large number of pages will result high time consumption)
 - Blog articles, tags, categories and lists of articles in each category will not be updated with the devServer (Any change in Markdown content will trigger recalculation, so large number of pages will result high time consumption)
-- ReadingTime and Word Info in blog article information are not injected (Any change in Markdown content will change the page word count information, so a VuePress underlying raw data is updated causing page refresh)
+- ReadingTime and Word Info in blog article information are not injected, together with auto-generated excerpt (Any change in Markdown content will change the page word count information, so a VuePress underlying raw data is updated causing page refresh)

 Enabling it means you accept that every modification will trigger some expensive recalculations and the whole application will restart, which usually results refreshing the page and a few seconds of blank screen in environments with weak performance.